dariodidario/dariodidario/README.md

 #### 👨💻 About Me
 - Salerno, Campania, Italy
-- 🧑🏻‍🔬 Currently working as Ph.D Student at @ University of Salerno and @ University of Foggia for "National Ph.D program".
+- 🧑🏻‍🔬 Currently working as Ph.D Student at @University of Salerno and @University of Foggia for "National Ph.D program".
-- 🎓 In 2022 I got the Master's degree (magna cum laude) in Computer Science at @ University of Salerno.
+- 🎓 In 2022 I got the Master's degree (magna cum laude) in Computer Science at @University of Salerno.
 Curriculum Software Engineering & IT Management
-- 🎓 In 2019 I got the Bachelor's degree in Computer Science at @ University of Salerno
+- 🎓 In 2019 I got the Bachelor's degree in Computer Science at @University of Salerno
 - 🔭 I'm working on a new tool for predicting software vulnerabilities inside projects
-- 🥅 2022 Goals: Learn as much as I can
+- 🥅 2024 Goals: Learn as much as I can
 - ⚡ Fun facts: I love motorcycle, especially Ducati brands.
-I have 2 different Ducati: Streetfighter V4S and Monster+ 950.
+I have 2 different Ducati: Streetfighter V4S and Multistrada V2S.
 - 🇱🇻 Completely in love with U.S Salernitana 1919

 #### Connect with me